jonah-saltzman/ga-sei-meal-tracker-challenge/README.md

 - the time taken, in seconds

-The program also stores information about the user (the user's name and email address) and can perform some calculations (total distance run, longest run so far, and average speed).
+The program also stores information about the user (the user's name and email address) and can perform some calculations (total distance run, longest distance run so far, and average speed).

 ## Lab: Diagram and Model